kit-981/rustdown/README.md

 ### Mirroring

-The layout of the cache matches the layout of the remote server.
 The contents of the cache can by hosted by any static web server.

 *rustup* [describes a series of environment variables](https://rust-lang.github.io/rustup/environment-variables.html) that can be set to